Save up to 25%… Shop Our Birthday Sale Now!

 What is Mycelium?

-Mycelium is an unseen but fascinating part of mushroom anatomy.
-They are made up of small networks of threads called hyphae.
-The primary function of mycelium is to collect nutrients and water.
+Mycelium, an unseen but fascinating part of mushroom anatomy, consists of small networks of threads called hyphae.
+These have the primary function of collecting nutrients and water.

-Environmental conditions need to be just right in order for the mycelium to produce a mushroom.
-Some mycelium can live for hundreds, even thousands of years without producing a mushroom.
-All mushrooms come from mycelium, but not all mycelium will produce mushrooms (1,2).
+Environmental conditions need to be just right for the mycelium to produce a mushroom.
+Some mycelium can live for hundreds, even thousands of years, without producing a mushroom.

 Do Mushrooms Have Roots?